Disclosure

 How Do DDoS Attacks Work?

-DDoS attacks work by overwhelming a target with a massive amount of data, which is more than the target can handle.
-This is done by creating a network of infected computers, known as a botnet.
+DDoS attacks overwhelm a target with too much data.
+This is done by using a network of infected computers, called a botnet.

-Each botnet can include thousands of compromised devices connected to the internet, such as PCs, servers, and even IoT devices.
-The attacker takes control of this botnet and directs it to send requests to the target simultaneously.
+Each botnet has thousands of compromised devices online, like PCs and servers.
+The attacker controls this botnet to send requests to the target all at once.

 Types of DDoS Attacks

-1. Volumetric Attacks: The most common form, floods the network with excessive amounts of traffic to saturate bandwidth.
+1. Volumetric Attacks: These flood the network with too much traffic to use up bandwidth.

-2. Protocol Attacks: Targets the network layer or transport layer with a focus on exploiting server resources.
+2. Protocol Attacks: These target the network or transport layer to use up server resources.

-5. Amplification Attacks: Uses the network’s amplification factor to multiply the attack traffic.
+5. Amplification Attacks: These use the network’s amplification to grow the attack traffic.

 Who Performs DDoS Attacks?

-• Cybercriminals: Seeking financial gain by taking businesses offline and demanding a ransom.
+• Cybercriminals: They want money by taking sites offline and asking for ransom.

-• Competitors: Engaging in corporate sabotage to disrupt a rival’s operations.
+• Competitors: They try to hurt a rival’s business by disrupting their operations.

-• Disgruntled Individuals: With a personal vendetta against a company or service.
+• Disgruntled Individuals: They have a personal grudge against a company or service.

-• State-Sponsored Actors: Governments can sponsor these attacks as part of cyber warfare tactics.
+• State-Sponsored Actors: Governments use these attacks as part of cyber warfare.

 Are DDoS Attacks Legal?